tytydraco/yessleep/out/The_Swearing_Jar.md

 Back then, our neighbor, Old John, came running out to the pasture.
 Nearly sinking into a hole himself before he was able to kneel next to his beloved companion.
 He took one look at the mangled leg and brushed the horse's hair, "You'll never be able to run again."
 I feel as if the horse understood him because it started crying.
 Later, Billy Braxton from school told me that horses are too dumb to cry.
 That water only leaves their eyes to clear debris.
 And that I was stupid for believing such a thing.
 The old man too, for not putting the beast down.

 That sound was once again clear as day in my ears as I walked toward the kitchen.
 The pictures on the wall shuddering in their frames as I passed.
-I could see myself in one of them, juddering, making both of our lower lips tremble.
+I could see a picture myself in one of them, juddering, making both of our lower lips tremble.

 When I stepped into the room, the twins huddled around my knees.
 I could feel their tiny bodies shivering as I watched Mother pound the cleaver into the butcher's block, missing several times and sinking the blade into the wooden countertop.

-She was whispering and cleaving, waving the steel in the air at times as she pulled her arm back and dropped it down like a hammer.
+She was whispering and cleaving, waving the steel in the air at times when she pulled her arm back and dropped it down like a hammer.

 "Stop."

 She looked up.
 Her eyes swirling in anger for the disruption.
 And in that moment I wanted to flee.
-To drag the twins with me if I must, but my feet felt nailed to the floor.
-Her stare chiseling me stone cold, unable to speak another word.
+To drag the twins with me if I must, but her stare chiseling me stone cold, unable to speak another word.

-In a blink that look disappeared from her face, and I could once again recognize the woman in front of me.
+In a blink, that look disappeared from her face, and I could once again recognize the woman in front of me.
 Though I couldn't shake what I had witnessed.
 Who was the woman that had been staring at me earlier, and who was this woman now?
 Which one was real?
 Which one was fake?
 Or were they both real?

 Mother's look softened, "Come on," as she reached for the cookie jar on the shelf, and turned it over.
 The chocolate chips rained from the mouth and onto the table.
 "Take one," she beckoned.
 The twins ran toward her, their fears forgotten for they were young and resilient.